bootstrapworld/curriculum/lessons/functions-make-life-easier/langs/en-us/slides.md

 ---
 {layout="Launch"}

+I LOVE Green Triangles!{style="font-size:22pt"}

+Write the code to make a solid green triangle of size 50!{style="font-size:22pt"}

+@image{images/green-triangles-more.png, a}

+---
+{layout="Launch"}
 # There's Got to Be a Better Way!
-Make as many unique, solid, green triangles as you can in 2 minutes.
+Make as many unique, solid, green triangles as you can in 2 minutes.{style="font-size:22pt"}

-@image{images/i-love-green-triangles.jpg, a}

-@image{images/green-triangle.jpg, a}
+@image{images/green-triangles-still-more.png, a}

 <!--
 Screenshot responses and/or share the class total at this point...